2019 Regional Qualifier

 1st Place

-Students | Jack Whittemore
+Inventors | Jack Whittemore

 Teacher | Rhonda Lewis

-Madras Middle School | Coweta County
+Madras Middle School, Coweta County

 My design is a self contained water purification device that currently can decrease the salinity of saltwater by about 1,000 ppm.
 It uses heat from either a UV heating device, or the sun.
 The design can purify water in foreign countries that have limited access to freshwater, or can serve Naval purposes.
 The design consists of three main parts.
 The funnel, the collector, and the outer shell itself.
 The first prototype proved to be successful, but the second gave better results.
 The significance of this product is that it provides water to places where freshwater is scarce and saltwater is plentiful.